primer/css/pages/css/getting-started/index.md

     - node_modules/
 ```

 It's best practice to import all of this scss into one file, usually named `index.scss`.
-From this file you'll import your Primer CSS code and any other custom code you write.
+From this file you'll import one or more Primer CSS bundles and any other custom code you write.

 ```scss
 @import "primer-core/index.scss";